Faris90/jel.ly/README.md

 To run / install this game, you'll need:
 - A server with at least 1GB RAM
 - 4GB HDD/SSD Space
-- Ubuntu/Debian Based system (apt)
+- Ubuntu Based system (Debian will NOT work, you must do it manually)

 #### Installing & Setup